 - OPT-MULE: An Integer Linear Program (ILP) formulation to find the optimal solution to MULE.
 The state-ofthe-art in multi-layer VNE [7] does not optimally solve the problem.
-To the best of our knowledge, this is the first optimal solution to MULE. - FAST-MULE: A heuristic to tackle the computational complexity of OPT-MULE.
+To the best of our knowledge, this is the first optimal solution the VNE problem for multi-layer IP-over-OTN networks. - FAST-MULE: A heuristic to tackle the computational complexity of OPT-MULE.
 We also prove that our heuristic solves the problem optimally for a specific class of VNs, i.e., star-shaped VNs.
-Further, we evaluate our heuristic and compare it against the optimal solution and with the state-of-the-art solution in the literature [7].
+For arbitrary VNs, trace driven simulations show that FAST-MULE uses $\approx 1.47 \times$ more resources on average compared to OPT-MULE while executing several orders of magnitude faster.
+Further, our comparative analysis shows that FAST-MULE allocates $\approx 66\%$ less resources on average compared to the state-of-the-art heuristic for multi-layer VNE [7], while accepting $\approx 60\%$ more VN requests on average.